Pupil Premium Policy

 The targeted and strategic use of pupil premium will support us in achieving our aim of helping everyone to reach their full potential, regardless of their social or economic background or academic starting point.
 We will ensure that teaching and learning opportunities meet the needs of all our pupils and that appropriate provision is made for pupils who belong to vulnerable groups.
 This includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.
 In making provision for socially disadvantaged pupils, we recognise that not all pupils, who are in receipt of free school meals, will be socially disadvantaged.
 We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 Therefore we reserve the right to allocate the pupil premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged or vulnerable.

-and £300 for the children of service personnel.
-The Government are not dictating how schools should spend this money, but are clear that schools will need to employ strategies that they know will support their pupils to increase in their attainment and ‘narrow the gap’.
+Children of service personnel receive £300.
+The Government are not dictating how schools should spend this money, but are clear that schools will need to employ strategies that they know will support their pupils to increase in their attainment and ‘diminish differences’ with other pupils.

 We expect all members of our school community, particularly staff and governors to be committed to raising standards and narrowing the attainment gaps for our pupils.
-Staff are given appropriate support and relevant professional development opportunities to accelerate pupil’s progress and attainment.
-By using a comprehensive monitoring and evaluation schedule staff will strive to narrow the gap between Pupil Premium and other groups of pupils.
+Staff are given appropriate support and relevant professional development opportunities to accelerate pupil’s progress and attainment and will strive to narrow the gap between Pupil Premium and other groups of pupils.

 We will be transparent in our reporting of how we have used the Pupil Premium funding, so that our parents, interested stakeholders and Ofsted are fully aware of how this additional resource has been used to make a difference.

-• Use one to one and group work to provide high quality interventions to assist our pupils who need additional support in a time limited way.
+- Use one to one and group work to provide high quality interventions to assist our pupils who need additional support.

 Pupil Premium Spending Plan: September 2016 - July 2017